davidglavas/indigo/_posts/2018-03-31-on-writing-code-well.md

 Clear minds tend to write clear sentences and produce clear code.

 > Writers must therefore constantly ask: what am I trying to say?
 Surprisingly often they don’t know.
 Then they must look at what they have written and ask: have I said it?
 Is it clear to someone encountering the subject for the first time?
 If it’s not, some fuzz has worked its way into the machinery.
-The clear writer is someone clearheaded enough to see this stuff for what it is: fuzz.”
+The clear writer is someone clearheaded enough to see this stuff for what it is: fuzz.
 >
 > — <cite>William Zinsser</cite>
 <br/>